 Which Fertilizer is Most Effective for Potatoes?

 As potatoes are root vegetables that grow underground, they are more likely to grow well when phosphate and potassium are present.
 Use a granular fertilizer that contains potassium and phosphate in the proper amounts.
 It can be 8-24-24 or 5-10-10.

 Can a potato that has not sprouted be planted?

+No!
 Due to the lack of seeds, they need to be grown in a different way from other vegetables.
 Though it is not mandatory to pre-sprout, or chit, your potatoes will start growing earlier this way.
 Higher yields are guaranteed by using this method.

 What is the best way to increase potato yield?

-Keep the seed of the potatoes at the container base.
+The best way is to keep the seed of the potatoes at the container base.
 After that, you will add 4 inches of soil and a little amount of water.
 The container should be filled with soil as the plants grow until a one-inch gap between the soil and the container’s roof.

 Is it faster to sprout potatoes in the dark?

-Dark is suitable for sprouting potatoes.
+No!
+But Dark is suitable for sprouting potatoes.
 However, the light should not be introduced until the sprouts begin to appear.
 For “chitting,” sprouts should be approximately half an inch long (1 cm).